“It was a test, Simon. And you failed.”

 A brief preface

-DC Rebirth was an opportunity to get back to what’s great about the DC universe and when it comes to both the Flash and Green Lantern families I think the company has failed those properties by leaving them overcrowded with characters that in my opinion make being a speedster or a person with a power ring less special than it should be, and in the case of the Green Lanterns I quite honestly feel that DC is using the franchise as a lazy way to show diversity in their lineup.
-It’s also certainly not the “swift kick in the pants this franchise needed” as Newsarama claims in my opinion.
+DC Rebirth was an opportunity to get back to what’s great about the DC universe and when it comes to both the Flash and Green Lantern families I think the company has failed those properties by leaving them overcrowded with characters that, in my opinion, makes being a speedster or a person with a power ring less special than it should be, and in the case of the Green Lanterns I quite honestly feel that DC is using the franchise as a lazy way to show diversity in their lineup.
+It’s also certainly not, again in my opinion, the “swift kick in the pants this franchise needed” as Newsarama claims it to be.
 So while I’m going to do my best to remain as open as I can to this direction I can’t say for certain how long I’ll cover this series, but I want to make sure that anyone reading this understands my perspective.

 The issue starts out very much like I’d expect a Green Lantern tale to begin in a comic with Geoff Johns’ name on the cover.
 There’s something previously unknown out there, it’s powerful and it’s dangerous, and this secret carries a grave threat to the universe.
 The Guardian of the Universe is a previously unknown character and while we don’t get a lot of information here it’s probably safe to say that his past is not unlike the Templar Guardians based on his wardrobe and the fact that he feels fear as he is surrounded by the Dominators – personally one of my favorite alien races in the DCU.
 As this new power is unleashed the energy takes on the pattern of what is very likely a new symbol for this as yet unknown power and it would not be a surprise if at some point one of our leading characters may become the wearer of this new ring.